HarryPotterXTX/FIND/README.md

 This kind of agent can support your work in the following ways:

 *   **Hyperparameter Analysis:** The agent will analyze function of each hyperparameter in the `opt/config.yaml` file.
-*   **Parameter Setting:** The agent can modify the hyperparameters of FIND according to the user's specific requirements.
+*   **Hyperparameter Setting:** The agent can modify the hyperparameters of FIND according to the user's specific requirements.
 *   **Structure Identification:** The agent can assist in performing data analysis with SHAP.
 *   **Formula Discovery:** The agent can use FIND to discover potential mathematical formulas.
 *   **Formula Simplification:** If the mined formula is overly complex, the user can request the agent to simplify it.